d-ronnqvist/d-ronnqvist.github.com/_posts/2013-03-17-thinking-like-a-bzier-path.md

     myView.layer.cornerRadius = myCornerRadius;

 But that wont work if we only want to round one corner.
 The `cornerRadius` property on [`CALayer`][calayer] is not like CSS.
 There is no `topLeftCornerRadius` or equivalent property.
 This cannot be done with a simple property change.
-We can however create a [`UIBezeirPath`][uibezierpath] that is a rectangle with any combination of corners rounded.
+We can however create a [`UIBezierPath`][uibezierpath] that is a rectangle with any combination of corners rounded.
 That path can then be used to either mask our layer or be drawn directly inside `drawRect:`.

     UIBezierPath *path =
         [UIBezierPath bezierPathWithRoundedRect:rect
                               byRoundingCorners:UIRectCornerTopLeft
                                     cornerRadii:CGSizeMake(radius, radius)

 But what if we wanted to round two corners with two different radii?
-Looking at [the documentation for `UIBezeirPath`][uibezierpath] there is no convenience method that seems to do that for us.
+Looking at [the documentation for `UIBezierPath`][uibezierpath] there is no convenience method that seems to do that for us.
 We need to construct the path ourselves and to do that we need to think like a Bézier path.

 # Break down of a Bézier path
 Construction of a Bézeir path is very similar to using pen and paper to draw the same shape[^pen&paper].
 So if you want to follow along at home I suggest you grab a pen and paper.

  Lets start by drawing the full path.
-In my example I’m going to draw a rectangle with a smaller rounded corner in the upper left and a bigger rounded corner in the upper right.
+In my example I’m going to draw a rectangle with a smaller rounded corner in the upper left and a bigger rounded corner in the lower right.

 <figure>
 <div style="margin: auto; width: 370px; height: 220px; display: block; padding: 35px 0;">